-Xiang Zhou is an Assistant Professor of Biostatistics.
-He received his M.S. in Statistics and Ph.D. in Neurobiology from Duke University in 2010, and completed a postdoctoral training at the University of Chicago afterwards.
+Xiang Zhou is an John G. Searle Assistant Professor of Biostatistics.
+He received his M.S. in Statistics and Ph.D. in Neurobiology from Duke University in 2010, and completed a postdoctoral training in Human Genetics at the University of Chicago afterwards.
 He was a William H. Kruskal Instructor in the Department of Statistics at the University of Chicago before he joined the faculty at the University of Michigan in 2014.
-His research focuses on developing statistical and computational methods in large-scale genetic and functional genomic studies to understand the genetic basis of phenotypic variation for various quantitative traits and complex diseases.
+His research focuses on developing statistical methods and computational tools for genetic and genomic studies.
+These studies often involve large-scale and high-dimensional data; examples include genome-wide association studies and various functional genomic sequencing studies such as bulk and single cell RNA sequencing and bisulfite sequencing.
+By developing novel analytic methods, he seeks to extract important information from these data and to advance our understanding of the genetic basis of phenotypic variation for various human diseases and disease related quantitative traits.

 - Ph.D., Neurobiology, Duke University, 2010

 - M.S., Statistics, Duke University, 2009

 - Mengjie Chen and Xiang Zhou (2018).
 VIPER: Variability-preserving imputation for accurate gene expression recovery in single cell RNA sequencing studies.
 Genome Biology.
 19:196.

 - Xingjie Hao, Ping Zeng, Shujun Zhang and Xiang Zhou (2018).
 Identifying and exploiting trait-relevant tissues with multiple functional annotations in genome-wide association studies.
 PLoS Genetics. e1007186.